 Deploying software updates promptly could have prevented some of the biggest cyberattacks on record.
 In early 2017, the NHS suffered an attack it was vastly unprepared for.
 The WannaCry ransomware infected devices across the organisation, blocking staff from accessing patient records and carrying out normal operations.
 Although WannaCry was not a targeted phishing incident, malware of this type is most commonly distributed through phishing emails.

 A layered approach to protection works better than relying on any single measure.
 No one tool covers every angle, so combining technical controls with good habits gives you far stronger coverage.
-The following steps address the most common attack vectors.
+The National Cyber Security Centre publishes free, practical guidance on spotting and reporting phishing that is worth sharing with your team.
+The following anti-phishing steps address the most common attack vectors.

 A system is only as strong as its weakest point.
 The best spam filter in the world will not protect you if your password is weak or you are not paying attention to what you click.